 He is a proud alumnus of South St. Paul High School, where he participated in the marching band and indoor drumline from 1997–2002.
 He also marched with the Pioneer Drum and Bugle Corps (2001–2002), the Blue Knights Drum and Bugle Corps (2004–2006), and the Minnesota Brass Drum and Bugle Corps (2003, 2007–2008).
 Vlad has a degree in journalism from the University of Minnesota and works in editing and Web site communications.
 In his spare time, he enjoys petting strangers' dogs and writing his bio.

-Joey started his percussion career at Champlin Park High School in 2009.
-After graduating, he performed with the Colts Drum and Bugle Corps in 2013 and 2014.
-Joey also marched with River City Rhythm from 2011-2015.
-Joey has been a cymbal technician for the 728 Cadets since 2015 and is looking forward to his first year teaching at River Valley Percussion Theatre this winter.
+Joey is eager to return for the 2019 season with MBI.
+He started his percussion career at Champlin Park High School in 2009.
+After graduating, he performed with the Colts Drum and Bugle Corps from 2013-2014 and marched with River City Rhythm from 2011-2015.
+Joey has been a cymbal technician for the 728 Cadets since 2015 and is returning for a second year on staff with River Valley Percussion Theatre.

-He graduated from Saint John’s University in 2017 with a degree in communications and currently works as a specialist at the City of Brooklyn Park.
-Joey is happy to be back in the MPA scene and excited to be part of the 2018 MBI staff.
+He graduated from Saint John’s University in 2017 with a degree in communications and currently works as a lead specialist at the Target headquarters in Brooklyn Park.
+Joey is happy to be back in the MPA scene and excited to be part of the 2019 MBI staff.

 Erin VanBurkleo started her percussion career with the Eagan High School winter drumline in the front ensemble in 2001.
 After graduating from Eagan, she performed with The Academy drum and bugle corps in the front ensemble in 2007.
 Starting in 2005, Erin performed with the Minnesota Brass drum corps and continued in 2006, and from 2008-2014.
 Erin has taught as a front ensemble instructor at Eagan High School’s winter drumline from 2004-2013; River City Rhythm 2011-2012; Eden Prairie High School winter drumline since 2013; Rosemount High School marching band since 2005 and Minnesota Brass Indoor since 2013.
 Erin offers private lessons for keyboard percussion and is a graduate of St. Olaf college with a B.A. in History and Classics.